kiwistand/kiwi-docs/docs/advertise/ad.md

 ### **How to Maximize Your Ad’s Success**

 We're committed to helping our ad buyers get the best results.
+We wrote a simple <u>[Ads guide ](/docs/advertise/ad_guide)</u>

-Here are some ways we can collaborate:
+And here are some ways we can collaborate:

 - **Choosing the right format.**